The Champlain Monument on Dufferin Terrace pays tribute to the man who founded the city in 1608.

 Charles de Gaulle Statue

-A statue of Charles de Gaulle, the French President who helped develop relations between his country and Québec in the 1960s, stands outside the Loews Le Concorde hotel.
+A statue of Charles de Gaulle, the French President who helped develop relations between his country and Québec in the 1960s, stands on the corner of Grande Allée Est and Cours du Général-De Montcalm.

 Just a few feet away is a statue of Montcalm, the French general who was mortally wounded in the battle of 1759.